Things to do in Sorrento Italy

 Personally, I found it too touristy for my liking.
 But Sorrento has more to offer, in the traditional sense, and you can find that in its churches.

-2. Visit the churches in Sorrento
+2. churches in Sorrento

 Cathedral of St. Philip and St. James

-Steps away from Corso Italia is the Cathedral of St. Philip and St. James (Cattedrale dei Santo Filippo e Giacomo).
+Steps from Corso Italia is the Cathedral of St. Philip and St. James (Cattedrale dei Santo Filippo e Giacomo).

 Inside the Cattedrale dei Santo Filippo e Giacomo (Sorrento Cathedral) in Sorrento Italy